projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 tools, and ``Makefile`` for generating a local copy of the ACRN technical documentation.
 (Some additional ``.rst`` files and other material is extracted or generated from the ``/misc`` folder as part of the ``Makefile``.)
-For generating all the API documentation, there is a dependency on having the ``acrn-kernel`` repo's contents available too (as described previously).
-You'll get a sphinx warning if that repo is not set up as described, but you can ignore that warning if you're not planning to publish or show the API documentation.

 .. code-block:: bash